vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ---
 ## Introduction

-My name is Ronald, and I like to simplify life with life hack and digital automations.
+My name is Ronald, and I like to simplify life with life hacks and digital automations.
-There is this blog about.
+That's what this blog is about.
 Sometimes with some simple combinations of materials, you can make your life easier.
 On this page, you can read how I converted a supermarket milk bottle to a Jura compatible container which I can directly attach to my new Jura Z10 machine.